 For companies that rely on manual processes, there is always the risk of either accuracy or capacity each time a skilled employee leaves.
 Institutional knowledge around country-specific tax nuances, legacy system quirks, and historical compliance decisions is often undocumented and irreplaceable.

-The strategic response requires two parallel tracks:
+The response requires two parallel ways:

 - Automation investment – lowering the amount of manual tasks that require expert knowledge